 - You may convert all or part of your Basic, Optional and Dependent life insurance coverage to an individual policy with MetLife Insurance Company within 31 days after you end your employment.
 Contact MIT Benefits for the form.

 - Your Optional Life Insurance is portable and can be continued under your existing group term life and accidental death and dismemberment insurance policies from MetLife® within 31 days after you end your employment.
 If your Portability Application is received within this 31-day period, you will not have to provide evidence of insurability.
+Contact MIT Benefits for the form.
 Contact MetLife® at (888) 252-3607 for details.